restraint-harness/restraint/docs/tasks.rst

 entry_point
 ~~~~~~~~~~~

-This tells restraint how it shoud start running the task.
+This tells restraint how it should start running the task.
 If you don't specify a program to run it will default to make run which is what legacy RHTS would do.
 Other examples of entry points:

 * entry_point=autotest-local control-file
 * entry_point=STAF local PROCESS START SHELL COMMAND "ps | grep test | wc >testcount.txt"